-- b.
-A file may be memory-mapped into address space, providing a means for two processes to share memory. - c.
-When a Win32 process is initialized, it is created with a default heap.
+Answer: (1) Virtual memory provides several functions that allow an application to reserve and release memory, specifying the virtual address at which the memory is allocated.
+(2) A file may be memorymapped into address space, providing a means for two processes to share memory.
+(3) When a Win32 process is initialized, it is created with a default heap.
 Private heaps can be created that provide regions of reserved address space for applications.
-Thread-management functions are provided to allocate and control thread access to private heaps. - d.
-A thread-local storage mechanism provides a way for global and static data to work properly in a multithreaded environment.
-Thread-local storage allocates global storage on a perthread basis.
+Thread management functions are provided to allocate and control thread access to private heaps.
+(4) A thread-local storage mechanism provides a way for global and static data to work properly in a multithreaded environment.
+Thread-lock storage allocates global storage on a per-thread basis.